top of page

 Cover of The New Yorker Mar.
 13, 2017

-We all know Hitler went after Jews and other " undesirables" but you may not know that he also declared war on modern art.
-What he set in place was so massive in scope that today we are still coping with the aftermath of the Nazis unprecedented theft of art in Europe.
-Practically any artist who was anybody in the art world was labeled degenerate and their works were removed from museums.
-Artists themselves were forbidden to work and exhibit their work.
-Of course if you were an artist and Jewish, the consequences were much more severe.
-At the same time these works of art were publicly mocked, the Nazis went about looting from Germany and all the other occupied countries.
-Jewish collectors were specifically targeted for their collections.
+We all know Hitler went after Jews and other "undesirables," but you may not know that he also declared war on modern art.
+What he set in place was so massive in scope that today we are still coping with the aftermath of the Nazis' unprecedented theft of art in Europe.
+Practically any artist who was anybody in the art world was labeled as "degenerate," and their works were removed from museums.
+Artists themselves were forbidden to work or exhibit.
+Of course, if you were both an artist and Jewish, the consequences were much more severe.
+At the same time these works of art were being publicly mocked, the Nazis went about looting from Germany and all the other occupied countries, specifically targeting Jewish collectors for their collections.
 What followed was a human tragedy of immense proportions.

 painting by Otto Dix